dolfno/ai-workshop/readme.md

 **Excercise 3.2 Create a new prompt e.g. to make sure the response is very short, or contains bullets or ...**

 ## 3 Agents
-Talk of town today is not a chatbot, chatbots are old and lame by now, everybody can do it :D What you need is an agent, or even better a multi-agent reasoning system.
+Talk of town today is not about chatbots, chatbots are old, lame and stupid..
+What you need is an agent, or even better a multi-agent reasoning system.

 So lets build that!